 Fat transfer breast augmentation uses liposuction to take fat from other areas of the body and inject it into the breasts.
-This option is great for women who are looking for a subtle increase in breast size and natural-looking results.
-And because fat transfer uses the patient’s own fat, there is no implant to exchange in 10 years.
+This option is great for people who are looking for a subtle increase in breast size and natural-looking results.
+And because fat transfer uses the patient’s own fat, there is no implant to exchange or replace.

-The benefits of fat grafting for breast enhancement are that there are no foreign objects placed into your body, you are able to contour other areas of your body with liposuction, improving your overall figure, and the results of this procedure are permanent.
+The benefits of fat grafting for breast enhancement are that there are no foreign objects placed into your body, you are able to contour other areas of your body with liposuction to improve your overall figure, and the results of this procedure are permanent.

-Women who have good skin elasticity and are pleased with the shape of their breasts can often benefit from this procedure.
+Women who have good skin elasticity and are generally pleased with the shape and size of their breasts are often the best candidates for this natural breast enhancement procedure.
 Other candidates are those looking for breast enhancement through breast surgery but do not want to get breast implants.

-People with sagging skin or people who want a significant increase in breast size are commonly not good candidates.
+People with sagging skin or people who want a significant increase in breast size are commonly not good candidates for this fat transfer procedure.
 In those cases, Dr. Perry would recommend a breast lift or augmentation with breast implants.
 A consultation with Dr. Perry can help to determine if this cosmetic surgery procedure is right for you.